FOR AGES 3 YEARS TO 18 YEARS

 The white-breasted nuthatches belong to the Sittidae family.
 Birds belonging to this family are characterized by their large head, powerful feet, bill, and short tail.

 The exact number of white-breasted nuthatches living in the world is not known.
-However, white-breasted nuthatches are common songbirds and are among the most abundantly found birds of North America.
+However, white-breasted nuthatches are common songbirds and are among the most abundantly found birds in North America.
 They can also be found in the continental parts of the United States, southern regions of Canada, and central Mexico.

 The white-breasted nuthatches live abundantly throughout North America, the continental regions of the United States, central Mexico, and parts of southern Canada.

 The most preferred habitat of these birds is hardwood forests.
 They can also be found in coniferous forests, mixed deciduous, and deciduous woodlands.
-These birds also turn out to be frequent visitors of backyard bird-feeders, as these bird-feeders act as a source of food.
+These birds also turn out to be frequent visitors of backyard bird feeders, as these bird feeders act as a source of food.

 The average lifespan of white-breasted nuthatches is two years.
 Although, the oldest bird of this species lived till the age of 10 years.